sini/nixkraken/docs/src/guide/install/non-flakes.md

 The fetchers are listed below in **order of preferences**.

 > [!WARNING]
-> All `imports` attributes below are assigned the result of the [`lib.singleton` lambda][noogle-lib-singleton], which generates a list consisting of a single element passed as argument.
+> All `imports` attributes below are assigned the result of the [`lib.singleton` lambda](https://noogle.dev/f/lib/singleton), which generates a list consisting of a single element passed as argument.
 >
 > It is very likely that this lambda is not needed in the final configuration.
 Furthermore, chances are an `imports` attribute already exists in the configuration, in such case just add the new element to it.